cjdbarlow/Part-One/variations-in-blood-pressure.md

 * **Inotropy**
 The rate of systolic upstroke is related to $$\frac{\Delta P}{\Delta t}$$, and therefore contractility.
 * **SVR**
-The gradient between the peak systolic pressure and the dicrotic notch gives an indiciation of SVR.
+The gradient between the peak systolic pressure and the dicrotic notch gives an indication of SVR.
 E.g., a steep downstroke suggests a low SVR, as the pressure in the circulation rapidly falls when ejection ceases.
 * **Preload**
 A beat-to-beat variation is seen with the respiratory cycle, due to the change in preload occurring with changes in intrathoracic pressure.